PagaMasTarde/autoindex/README.md

-Auto Index
+Pagantis - Auto Index
 =========

 Automatically add an "index.php" in all your directories or your zip file recursively

 ## Getting Started

-To use this script, choose one of the following options to get started:
-* Download the latest release on Auto Index
-* Fork this repository on GitHub

 Use your own "index.php" file
-* Edit "index.php" file in "[sources](https://github.com/jmcollin/autoindex/tree/master/sources)" directory
+* Edit "index.php"

 ## Usage